Retirement savings plan () - mandatory company

 In 2025

-The share of capital corresponding to the cumulative voluntary payments shall be imposed on progressive scale of income tax, without social security contributions.
+The share of capital corresponding to the accumulation of voluntary payments shall be imposed on progressive scale of income taxwithout social security contributions.

 The share of capital corresponding to the interest generated by the contract is subject to the one-off flat-rate levy (PFU) made by the bank before it pays you the capital.

-For interest received up to 31 December 2025, the overall flat-rate levy applied by the bank shall be 30%, corresponding to 12.8% in respect of income tax and 17.2% social security contributions on investment income.
+For interest received up to 31 December 2025, the overall rate of the flat-rate levy applied by the bank shall be 30%, corresponding to 12.8% in respect of income tax and 17.2% social security contributions on investment income.

 From 2026

-The share of capital corresponding to the cumulative voluntary payments shall be imposed on progressive scale of income tax, without social security contributions.
+The share of capital corresponding to the accumulation of voluntary payments shall be imposed on progressive scale of income taxwithout social security contributions.

 The share of capital corresponding to the interest generated by the contract is subject to the one-off flat-rate levy (PFU) made by the bank before it pays you the capital.

-For interest earned on or after 1er in january 2026, the overall flat-rate levy applied by the bank is 31.4%, corresponding to 12.8% in respect of income tax and 18.6% under the social levies on investment income.
+For interest earned on or after 1er in january 2026, the bank’s overall flat-rate levy is 31.4%, corresponding to 12.8% in respect of income tax and 18.6% under the social security contributions on investment income.

-The non-derogatory flat-rate levy of 12.8% is paid on account of income tax at the time of payment of interest.
+The flat-rate non-derogatory levy of 12.8% is paid as income tax at the time interest is paid.

-You can claim exemption from the flat-rate levy if your reference tax income for the penultimate year is less than:
+You can apply to be exempt from the flat-rate levy if your reference tax income for the penultimate year is less than:

-- €50,000 for a married or former couple subject to joint taxation.
+• €50,000 for a married or entered into a civil partnership couple subject to common taxation.

 For an exemption request made in 2026, your 2024 reference tax income must be taken into account.
-The request should be addressed to the financial institution that pays you the interest at the latest at the time of collection.
+The request must be sent to the financial institution that pays you the interest at the latest at the time of collection.

-In general, the financial institution sends you a completed sworn form to return if you meet the conditions.
+In general, the financial institution provides a completed sworn return form if you meet the conditions.
+If you have a personal space set up by your manager, the waiver request can be made in electronic format.

 Voluntary payments not tax deducted

-Thus, your age on date 1er payment of the annuity determines the taxable portion of the annuity, this portion is:
+Thus, your age as of 1er payment of the annuity determines the taxable portion of the annuity, this portion is:

 The taxable fraction of the annuity is also subject to social levies on wealth income at the rate of 18.6%.